1776 (musical): Synopsis

 NOTE: The show can be performed in one or two acts.

 Act I

-On May 8, 1776, in Philadelphia, the Second Continental Congress proceeds with its business.
+On May 8, 1776, the Second Continental Congress, convening in Philadelphia at present-day Independence Hall, proceeds with its business.
 John Adams, the widely disliked delegate from Massachusetts, is frustrated because Congress will not even debate his proposals on independence.
 The other delegates, preoccupied with the rising heat, implore him to "Sit Down, John."
 Adams denounces the do-nothing Congress ("Piddle, Twiddle, and Resolve"), then reads the latest missive to his loving wife Abigail, who speaks to him in his imagination ("Till Then").
-Later that day, Adams meets delegate Benjamin Franklin, who suggests that, because Adams is unpopular, he should let another delegate propose a resolution on independence.
-Richard Henry Lee of Virginia enters, having been summoned by Franklin; Adams and Franklin persuade Lee to ask the Virginia House of Burgesses to authorize a pro-independence resolution ("The Lees of Old Virginia").
+Later, Adams meets delegate Benjamin Franklin, who suggests that, because Adams is unpopular, he should let another delegate propose a resolution on independence.
+Richard Henry Lee of Virginia enters, having been summoned by Franklin; Franklin persuades Lee to ask the Virginia House of Burgesses to authorize a pro-independence resolution ("The Lees of Old Virginia").